When writing integer data as strings with

 Note

-For negative integers, the hexadecimal format "z"
+For negative integers, the hexadecimal format "z" produces

 ambiguities across storage sizes.
 For instance, the integer 0xff

-storage but equates to 255
+equates to -1 in int8 storage but equates to 255 in larger

 storage sizes.
-Similarly, the integer 0xffff
+Similarly, the integer 0xffff equates to -1 in

-in larger storage sizes, and so
+int16 storage but equates to 65535 in larger storage sizes, and so

 on.
 It is the responsibility of the programmer to cast hexadecimal